yjs/yjs/README.md

 rich-text bindings to this type.
   </p>
   <p>
-This type can also be transformed to the
+This type can also be transformed to a delta
-<a href="https://quilljs.com/docs/delta">delta format</a>.
-Similarly the
-YTextEvents compute changes as deltas.
+(<a href="https://github.com/dmonad/lib0">lib0/delta</a>).
+Similarly the events compute changes as deltas.
   </p>
   <pre>const ytext = new Y.Text()</pre>
   <dl>